Logic2020/mcmc-overview/README.md

 where p(⋅) and g(⋅) are probability density values. p(⋅) stands for the posterior distribution, while g(⋅) stands for the proposal distribution.
 When the proposal distibution is symmetric (e.g. Normal distribution) it follows the property of g(xi|x*) = g(x*|xi), and thus the g(⋅) ratio solves to 1.
 Note that assymmetric distributions like the Beta distribution do not follow this property.

 The p(⋅) ratio is the density values for the next state and current state, obtained via the posterior density function.
+The value of the predictive density at an observed point is the out-of-sample likelihood of a single datapoint.
+When we get the out-of-sample likelihoods for the next state and the current state, we can then compare the states via a ratio to determine whether either lies in a higher density area of the parameter space, or lower density area.
+Remember, the MCMC approach wants to spend more time in an area proportional to its height or density.

 - the ratio of the target posteriors ensures that the chain will gradually move to high probability regions
 - the ratio of the proposal probabilities ensures that the chain is not influenced by “favored” locations in the proposal distribution function